tannerwride/orbdemo/README.md

 #### Terraform Cloud

-- Create an account with Hashicorp Terraform - https://app.terraform.io/ We will use Terraform to provision our infrastructure on Digital Ocean.
+- Create an account with Hashicorp Terraform - https://app.terraform.io/ We will use Terraform to provision our infrastructure on DigitalOcean.
 - Got to your user settings (top right), and select Tokens
 - Create an API token
 - Replace `"YOUR_TERRAFORM_CLOUD_KEY"` with the generated API token in `credentials.toml`